Tips for your child’s skincare routine

 Keep your baby’s umbilical cord clean and dry until it drops off naturally.
 Fold the diaper down below the stump so that it is exposed to air and not urine.

-Avoid bathing your baby in a bathtub until the stump falls off.
+It’s a good idea to avoid bathing your baby in a bathtub until the stump falls off.
 You can use the hydrosol wash described above to clean your baby or those new wet wipes you made.
 It has been discovered that leaving the cord to dry naturally is the quickest way.
 Do not use any drying agents as they may irritate.

-10-Care of cradle cap
+11-Care of cradle cap

 Cradle cap is a condition that results from overactive glands on your baby’s scalp.
 It appears as a crusty patch of skin.
 I thought that it was psoriasis the first time I saw this on my nephew’s head.